-During the ICCT period (1987-1991), one of the initiatives was to recognize more clearly those individuals who had made exceptional contributions to the discipline of tephrochronology.
-Ray Wilcox was the first member so elected at this time, along with Colin Vucetich soon after, both being recorded as 'honorary members' in 1991 (Lowe, 1996a).
+During the ICCT period (1987-1991), one of the initiatives was to more clearly recognize those individuals who had made exceptional contributions to the discipline of tephrochronology.
+Ray Wilcox was the first member so elected at this time, along with Colin Vucetich soon after, with both being recorded as "honorary members" in 1991 (Lowe, 1996a).
 A simplification of membership categories in the early 2000s (Sect.
-4.2) then led to the development of the 'honorary life member' award (replacing 'honorary member').
-With Ray Wilcox and Colin Vucetich already acknowledged as (re-named) 'honorary life members', another 13 recipients have been awarded life membership since 2007, all under INTAV (Table 5).
+4.2) then led to the development of the "honorary life member" award (replacing honorary member).
+With Ray Wilcox and Colin Vucetich already acknowledged as (renamed) "honorary life members", another 13 recipients have been awarded life membership since 2007, all under INTAV (Table 5).
 The 15 honorary life members in total represent institutions in eight countries.